sandeep-jaiswar/react-library/README.md

 - **Customizable:** Tailor the components to fit your project's design requirements.
 - **TypeScript Support:** Built with TypeScript for enhanced code quality and developer experience.
 - **Responsive:** Components are designed with responsiveness in mind, ensuring compatibility across devices.
-- **Open Source:** Contribute to the project and help us improve the library for the community.
+- **Open source:** Contribute to the project and help us improve the library for the community.

 ## Getting Started